-- Place the chopped up almonds in a frying pan and roast them over medium-low heat, stirring constantly.
-Remove the almonds from the heat, and transfer them immediately to a bowl to cool once they are toasted; you will know that they are toasted when you can smell the toasted almonds.
+- Place the chopped up almonds in a sieve and shake it over a large bowl.
+Catch the small almond bits in the bowl and then place the larger pieces of almonds in a frying pan and roast them over medium-low heat, stirring constantly.
+Remove the almonds from the heat, and transfer them immediately to the bowl with the small almond pieces to cool once they are toasted; you will know that they are toasted when you can smell the toasted almonds.

-- In the bowl of a stand mixer, beat together the melted vegetable shortening, olive oil and powdered sugar.
+- In the bowl of a stand mixer, beat together the melted vegetable shortening, olive oil, melted butter and powdered sugar.
 Mix well until combined and there are no lumps of sugar visible.
 Add the egg yolks and ouzo and mix until combined.

 - With the speed of the mixer turned on low, slowly incorporate the flour / baking soda / vanilla mixture.
 Mix until just well combined.
 Use a rubber spatula to clean the edges of your bowl, to make sure that all ingredients get incorporated.
 Add the almonds to the cookie dough and mix until evenly distributed.

 - Line your cookie sheets with parchment paper.
 Begin shaping your kourabiethes.
+Keep in mind, that the dough is oily.
 If you will be shaping them as crescents, keep in mind that the cookies will puff up during cooking, so your crescents should be relatively thin (about an inch in diameter).
 If you are going to be shaping them in rounds, using a mini ice-cream scooper is a great option.
 Roll the dough in your hands and complete the shape.